Electricity Laws and Incentives in California

 Zero Emission Vehicle (ZEV) Promotion Plan

 All California state agencies must support and facilitate the rapid commercialization of ZEVs in California.
-In particular, the Air Resources Board, Energy Commission (CEC), Public Utilities Commission, and other relevant state agencies must work with the private sector to establish benchmarks to achieve targets for ZEV commercialization and deployment.
+In particular, the Air Resources Board, the California Energy Commission (CEC), the Public Utilities Commission, and other relevant state agencies must work with the private sector to establish benchmarks to achieve targets for ZEV commercialization and deployment.
 These targets include:

 • By 2020, the state will have established adequate infrastructure to support one million ZEVs;

-• By 2025, there will be 1.5 million ZEVs on the road in California and clean, efficient vehicles will displace 1.5 billion gallons of petroleum fuels annually;
+• By 2025, there will be over 1.5 million ZEVs on the road in California and clean, efficient vehicles will displace 1.5 billion gallons of petroleum fuels annually;

-• By 2025, there will be 200 hydrogen fueling stations and 250,000 electric vehicle (EV) chargers, including 10,000 direct current fast chargers, in California;
+• By 2025, there will be 200 hydrogen fueling stations and 250,000 electric vehicle (EV) chargers, including 10,000 direct current (DC) fast chargers, in California;

 • By 2050, greenhouse gas emissions from the transportation sector will be 80% less than 1990 levels.